HamzaEnn/Project-Supralog/README.md

 ### Technologies used
 * Spring framework : as backend framework
 * MongoDB : Non relational database to hold all the users info
-* Mockito : for tests
+* Mockito : test framework

 ### How to run the application
 - In the project root run this command :